esl/MongooseIM/doc/Advanced-configuration.md

 * All options except `hosts`, `host`, `host_config`, `pool` and the ODBC options can be used in `host_config` tuple.

-* There are two kinds of local options - those that are kept separately for each domain in config file (defined inside `host_config`) and the options local for a node in the cluster.
+* There are two kinds of local options - those that are kept separately for each domain in the config file (defined inside `host_config`) and the options local for a node in the cluster.

 * "global" options are shared by all cluster nodes and all domains.

 * "multi" options can be declared multiple times in a row, e.g. one per domain.

-* Sections names below correspond with the ones in the file.
+* Section names below correspond with the ones in the file.

 ### Override stored options